Ph.D. Curriculum & Courses

 semester, but must attend seminars throughout their entire academic career, until completion of the requirement.
 Students must attend at total of

 10 presentations scheduled during their degree program.
-This may include any of the Mechanical Engineering departmental seminars, as well as any
+This may include any of the Department of Mechanical Engineering al seminars, as well as any

 external seminars approved in advance by the Mechanical Engineering Graduate Advisor.